 Level of Impairment - Applicants must be assessed by a medical team and determined to require the level of care typically provided in a nursing home.
 In simple terms, this means most applicants require assistance with at least 2 or 3 activities of daily living and 3 instrumental activities of daily living.

-Income – Single applicants in 2017 are permitted monthly income of up to $2,205.
-However, those persons with income exceeding $727 / month will be responsible for some portion of their care expenses.
-Married couples will have their incomes considered separately if only one spouse of the couple is applying for Medicaid.
+Income – Single applicants in 2018 are permitted monthly income of up to $2,250.
+However, those persons with income exceeding $747 / month will be responsible for some portion of their care expenses.

-Assets – There are two categories of assets according to Kansas Medicaid; countable and exempt.
-The countable asset limit in 2017 for a single applicant is $2,000.
-Items which are exempt (their value is not counted towards the limit) include a home, vehicle, personal and household items.
+Assets – There are two categories of assets according to Kansas Medicaid: countable and exempt.
+The countable asset limit in 2018 for a single applicant is $2,000.
+Items that are exempt (their value is not counted towards the limit) include a home, vehicle, personal belongings, and household items.
 However, there are some additional complexities for home exemptions.
-First, the value of the owner’s home equity cannot be more than $560,000 (in 2017).
+First, the value of the owner’s home equity cannot be more than $572,000 (in 2018).
 Second, the owner of the home must live in the home.
-Since this waiver allows persons to live in assisted living, they cannot simultaneously live in their home and therefore, for single applicants who reside in an assisted living residence, their home will not be exempt.
-This does not apply to married applicants since a spouse can remain living in the home.
+Since this waiver allows persons to live in assisted living, they cannot simultaneously live in their home.
+Therefore, for single applicants who reside in an assisted living residence, their home will not be exempt.
+This rule does not apply to married applicants if a spouse can remain living in the home.
 Said another way, if a non-applicant spouse remains in the home, it remains exempt.

 Qualifying When Over the Limits